nulltier/anzo.me/src/content/notes/types-are-painfuly-helpful.md

     </figcaption>
 </figure>

-For the sake of maintainability it is safer to have a facade for an library used to manage tooltip positioning in different situations.
+For the sake of maintainability it is safer to have a facade for a library used to manage tooltip positioning in different situations.

 ```typescript
 import { TooltipLibrary } from 'tooltip-library';